couetilc/react-social-icons/README.md

 # TODO

-* I need to merge in all the icon updates, and any other open PRs.
-Then see if info:visual still picks up on anything.
-This is the time to checkout the PRs and see if I addressed all the issues by my updates.

 * update github workflow for build test publish.

 * I need instructions on how to draw a path for this library. even I'm hazy on